-For the past 12 months I have been helping TV production company Twenty Twenty with its research on 62 Falkner Street – the focus of a new BBC documentary called A House Through Time presented by historian David Olusoga, coincidently an alumnus of the University of Liverpool.
+We helped TV production company Twenty Twenty with its research on 62 Falkner Street – the focus of a BBC documentary A House Through Time presented by historian David Olusoga, an alumnus of the University of Liverpool.

 Twenty Twenty Television approached Anglia Research at the end of 2016 to see if we could help identify a street or a house around which they could build a historical documentary, looking at the lives of its inhabitants over the years.

-I suggested looking at properties in Falkner Street which was built in the 1830s and first inhabited in the 1840s.
-It’s one of my favourite parts of Liverpool and reflects the rise, decline and regeneration of the city over the decades – from solid middle-class gentility in the 1840s to slum squalor in the post-war years, through to gentrification in the 1990s.
+We suggested looking at properties in Falkner Street which was built in the 1830s and first inhabited in the 1840s.
+It reflects the rise, decline and regeneration of the city over the decades – from solid middle-class gentility in the 1840s to slum squalor in the post-war years, through to gentrification in the 1990s.

-At Anglia Research we have helped research several historical documentaries, but I especially enjoyed this project on my home turf.
+At Anglia Research we have helped research several historical documentaries, but this project was particularly special.
 The work was fascinating.
-Tracing families is what we do on a daily basis, but this had an extra dimension to it because it gave me an opportunity to step into the lives and the stories of the people who called Liverpool their home.
+Tracing families is what we do on a daily basis, but this had an extra dimension to it because it gave us an opportunity to step into the lives and the stories of the people who called Liverpool their home.

 If you are a media agency requiring reliable historical research, get in touch to find out if we can help you.